Healing from Trauma

 What can you do?

-Talk to a counsellor, call a distress line or get peer-to-peer support.
-We can make a referral for you to receive counselling and provide links to resources available to you both on and off-campus.
+You can talk to a counsellor, call a distress line or get peer-to-peer support.
+We can make a referral for you to receive counselling through Ryerson or with a external community resource.
+We can explore with you what resources would be helpful for you both on and off-campus.
+Two resources on campus are:

 - Healing, Pleasure, and Sex After Trauma Resources, external link